brutalzinn/mineboard-modpack/README.md

 This project is a modpack manager API for Minecraft, designed to be used with [BertobrLauncher](https://github.com/brutalzinn/bertobrlauncher).
 It allows you to create, manage, and version modpacks through a web interface.

+You need to config a token to access this panel at app/config.php

 ## Prerequisites

 To run this project, you need to have Docker and Docker Compose installed on your machine.